Tatumn Milazzo: Chicago Red Stars, 2021–2024

 On February 1, 2021, Milazzo was announced as part of the pre-season squad for National Women's Soccer League club Chicago Red Stars.
 On April 5, 2021, Milazzo joined the Chicago Red Stars as a supplemental roster player.
 She made her professional debut for the club on April 9, 2021, against the Houston Dash in the NWSL Challenge Cup, coming on as an 87th-minute substitute as the Red Stars drew 0–0.
 Milazzo netted her first professional goal on October 10, 2021, scoring from outside the box in a 3–2 defeat at the hands of the OL Reign.
 Later in the season, the Chicago Red Stars progressed to the NWSL Championship game, which Milazzo played in.
 She completed her rookie season with 14 appearances and 936 minutes played for the Red Stars.

 In 2022, Milazzo starred in 23 games and scored 2 goals, one against NJ/NY Gotham FC and the other against the Kansas City Current.
 In June, she was named to the 2022 June Best XI of the Month.
 She was a starter in the Red Stars' playoff game, which the team lost 2–1 in extra time to San Diego Wave FC.
 For her performances throughout the season, Milazzo was later named to the NWSL Best XI Second Team.
 She also extended her contract with the Red Stars through the 2024 NWSL Season, with an additional one-year option in the deal.

 During the 2023 season, Milazzo played 21 games and tallied 1 goal, which was scored in a 1–1 draw with the North Carolina Courage on August 27, 2023.
 In 2024, Milazzo started her season off with a bang, making goal-line clearances in two consecutive games.
 Both of Milazzo's clearances won NWSL Save of the Week honors, marking the second-ever time a NWSL field player won the award in back-to-back weeks.

 Utah Royals, 2025–

-On January 13, 2025, the Utah Royals announced they had signed Milazzo to a two year contract.
+On January 13, 2025, the Utah Royals announced the signing of Milazzo on a two-year contract.
+She tore her ACL during training in late March and missed the entire season.
+After her ACL recovery, she made a goalscoring debut for the Royals, starting and scoring a header in a season-opening 2–1 loss to the Kansas City Current on March 14, 2026.